yochaigal/cairn/build-an-adventure-site.md

 ## A map of a area:
 - Draw at least four lines of any shape, each from a different color.
 Each line should cross another at least once.
 These lines represent roads or paths.
-- Generate at least 3 Points of Interest: from tables; take in consideration the theme(s) and factions.
+- Generate at least 3 Points of Interest: take in consideration the theme(s) and factions.
 Put these wherever the lines cross.
 - Generate regional/hex features for each POI using tables and placing results in those POIs where it makes most sense.
 - Place additional (especially hidden) dangers, encounters or NPC’s in some of the POI.
 - Add some travel/route complications, taking in consideration any POIs along the way.

-- Detailed notes with additional info, including:
+### Create detailed notes with additional info, including:
 - Encounter table (1d6/2d6), with at least one result tied to the party or its members.
 - Details on any treasure or relics (Who wants it?
 Where is it now?
-Why wasn't it ransacked before?), including maps.
+Why wasn't it ransacked before?).
+Include maps.
-- Notes describing rooms for a dungeon (one sentence describing obstacles, hazards, creatures or minor treasure).
+- Describe rooms for a dungeon (one sentence describing obstacles, hazards, creatures or minor treasure).

+You do not need to do this for ever single POI; just the ones that interest you.

 ## Generating Treasure:
-- Spark Tables, [Maze Rats](https://questingbeast.itch.io/maze-rats), [Adventuresmith](https://play.google.com/store/apps/details?id=org.steavesea.adventuresmith&hl=en_US&gl=US) or similar will help greatly here.
-- Roll on tables - generate stuff.
-- Look on the map and think of who would want that.
+- Look on the map and think of who would want treasure, and what kind.
-- Look on the map and think of where it could be now.
+- Look on the map and think of where that treasure could be now.
-- Add 2-3 steps leading up to that place, so it's not obvious and needs leads.
-Basically reverse engineering.
+- Add 2-3 steps leading up to the location of the treasure, but don't be too obvious.
 - Add some sort of "dungeon" in the place where the treasure resides.
 - Stock "rooms" of a dungeon (additional treasure goes here)
+- [Maze Rats](https://questingbeast.itch.io/maze-rats), [Adventuresmith](https://play.google.com/store/apps/details?id=org.steavesea.adventuresmith&hl=en_US&gl=US) or similar will help greatly here.